gabrieloanca/JPCB_2020/README.md

 papain_NA_fep.inp provides the Molaris input for the nucleophilic attack step inside papain enzyme.

 The angle parameters used inside the input file are taken from ENZYMIX FF
-Bond, torsion, and vdW parameters are taken directly by Molaris from ENZYMIX FF files.
+Bond, torsion, and vdW parameters are taken directly by the Molaris program from ENZYMIX FF files.